At UVA, safety is our top priority. To help you stay safe, UVA provides multiple services inclusive of all members of our community.

 - Charge-A-Ride - provides taxi service in the Charlottesville area to UVA students who find themselves without money or means to get home safely.
 Call 434-295-4131, charge the ride to UVA, and pay via SIS.
 Requires Student ID.

-- When you use a taxi, Lyft or Uber, check the license plate and ask the driver to state your name.
+- When you use a rideshare, always check the license plate and ask the driver to say your name.

 3. Download the Rave Guardian Safety